versia-pub/frontend/README.md

 ## Performance

-### JavaScript Bloat
+### JavaScript

-The **total** JavaScript bundle size is less than `900 kB`, but this is made even smaller by the fact that the bundle is split into multiple files, and only the necessary files are loaded on each page.
+The **total** JavaScript bundle size is less than `1000 kB`, but this is made even smaller by the fact that the bundle is split into multiple files, and only the necessary files are loaded on each page.

 ### Benchmarks

-Benchmarks are due to be conducted soon™.
+Soon™.

 ## Installation